 Declutter Your Closet and Transition Your Seasonal Wardrobe

-Regardless of what Mother Nature is up to outside, spring cleaning is the perfect time to get your dresser and closet in order.
+Regardless of what Mother Nature is up to outside, spring cleaning is the perfect time for decluttering your closet and dresser.
 If you’re swapping out seasonal items, before putting clothing and accessories away for the year, evaluate if you truly want to keep an item or if you should donate or sell it.

-Finally, sort through the random areas in your home that accumulate a mess, such as your home office, junk drawer or magazine basket and get rid of stuff you don’t need.
-Throw away old magazines, mail, expired coupons and receipts you no longer need.
-You’ll be surprised to see how much room these items are taking up and how much easier it is to find what you do need with all of this cleared out.
+Sort through the random areas in your home that accumulate a mess, such as your home office, junk drawer or magazine basket and get rid of stuff you don’t need.
+Throw away old magazines, mail, expired coupons and receipts that have piled up.
+You’ll be surprised to see how much room these items are taking up and how much easier it is to find what you do need with all of the junk gone.

 The best tip we have for spring cleaning is to declutter before you start to clean.
 Go through everything in that room or space and determine to keep, throw out or donate the items.
 When you are finished, find a home for the items that you have decided to keep.